uncommon-language-framework/spec/ULR/Metadata.md

 # ULR Metadata Specification

 Metadata is crucial to the loading of assemblies in the ULR.
-Each assembly DLL must export two metadata symbols: `char* ulr_meta` and [`void* ulr_addr[]`](ULRAddr.md).
-The `ulr_meta` symbol should be a char pointer to a string literal containing all type information of the assembly to be read by the ULR Loader, in the following format:
+Each assembly DLL must export two metadata symbols: `char* ulrmeta` and [`void* ulraddr[]`](ULRAddr.md).
+The `ulrmeta` symbol should be a char pointer to a string literal containing all type information of the assembly to be read by the ULR Loader, in the following format:

 ### Typenames